 The marine haircut, sometimes more generally called a military haircut, is the short hairstyle associated with soldiers.
 These haircuts are usually short buzz cuts, but they don’t have to be.

 Marine haircuts vary along with several different factors, including length and fade.
-The origins of the marine haircut stem from the strict Marine Corps hair regulations, which stipulate:
+The origins of the marine haircut stem from the strict Marine Corps hair regulations, which stipulate that:

-- Generally needs to be neat and well-groomed
+- It generally needs to be neat and well-groomed

 - The back of the hair can’t touch the collar